zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

 ### Workflow:
 1. Collect Data

-    Build a dataset within Spotify
+    Build a dataset from Spotify API calls.
+Store each new API call locally in 'clean_spotify_set_2'.
+We read from that file for the data needed to train models.

 2. Preprocess Data: